-FSSA will complete a CAHPS Survey for HCBS consumers to learn valuable information regarding beneficiaries' perception of quality of care.
+FSSA is in the process of completing two CAHPS Surveys, one for HCBS consumers and the other for DMHA HCBS consumers with 1915(i) waivers.
+The goal of these surveys is to learn valuable information regarding beneficiaries' perception of quality of care.
 This would allow us to gain feedback regarding available HCBS programs in Indiana, learn where there are gaps in programming, and hear about the end user experience as it relates to provider service delivery.
 The results of the CAHPS survey will be integrated with our data systems and used to inform our value-based purchasing activities.